-Gluten free hand pies are an incredible dessert that comfortably fits right in your hand.
-No silverware needed for these sweet hand pies with an amazing flaky crust.
+Gluten free hand pies are an incredible pie that eat in your hand.
+No silverware needed for these sweet hand pies with an amazingly flaky crust.
 Please a crowd or keep them all to yourself; either way, they are a hit.

 Flaky pie crust filled with a pumpkin or apple center that practically makes your heart skip a beat.
 They are so easy to make and positively delightful to eat!
 Make my gluten free apple hand pies or gluten free pumpkin hand pies, or use your favorite pie filling.